kancheng/kan-cs-report-in-2022/DMSASD/final/arsenal-material.md

 Bibliography

 ```
+@inproceedings{zhou2018learning,
+  title={Learning rich features for image manipulation detection},
+  author={Zhou, Peng and Han, Xintong and Morariu, Vlad I and Davis, Larry S},
+  booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition},
+  pages={1053--1061},
+  year={2018}
+}
 ```

 86. Rao Y, Ni J. A deep learning approach to detection of splicing and copy-move forgeries in images.
 In: Proc. of the IEEE Int’l Workshop on Information Forensics and Security (WIFS).
 IEEE, 2016.
 1−6.

+Rao, Y., & Ni, J. (2016, December).
+A deep learning approach to detection of splicing and copy-move forgeries in images.
+In 2016 IEEE International Workshop on Information Forensics and Security (WIFS) (pp. 1-6).
+IEEE.

 Link : https://ieeexplore.ieee.org/document/7823911